hzeller/rpi-rgb-led-matrix/README.md

 ```
 to get this as default setting.

-**This is only for the Adafruit HAT, not the Bonnet.**

 Now you should have less visible flicker.
 This essentially
-switches on the hardware pulses feature for the Adafruit HAT.
+switches on the hardware pulses feature for the Adafruit HAT/Bonnet.

-### 64x64 with E-line on Adafruit HAT
+### 64x64 with E-line on Adafruit HAT/Bonnet
 There are LED panels that have 64x64 LEDs packed, but they need 5 address lines,
 which is 1:32 multiplexing (they have an `E` address-line).
 The hardware of
-the Adafruit HAT is not prepared for this, but it can be done with another
+the Adafruit HAT/Bonnet is not prepared for this, but it can be done with another
 hardware mod.

 It is a little more advanced hack, so  is only really for people who are